k4cg/k4status/README.md

 The sensor values are collected from an InfluxDB that will be continiously updated from HomeAssistant.

+## Endpoints

+- GET `/status.json`: Request the current space status compliant to the Space API JSON schema.
+- GET `/health`: Get health information, basically checks the connection to the database.
+Returns 200 if everything is ok, and 418 in case the connection could not be established.

 ## Configuration

 The configuration takes place within the file `config.json`: